Development and Transportation Projects

 (Last updated: December 2018) Ottawa City Council approved the construction of a mountain bike pump track and skills area in Carlington park by the Ottawa Mountain Bike Association (OMBA) on September 28, 2016.
 The OMBA has received grants from various sources but needs additional funding to move forward with construction.

-(Last updated: December 2018) The developer is proposing a total of five buildings on the site: three towers of 20, 22 and 20 storeys on 6-storey podiums along Carling Avenue, and two 8-storey buildings backing onto the low-rise neighbourhood along Thames Street.
+(Last updated: May 2019) The developer is proposing a total of five buildings on the site: three towers of 20, 22 and 20 storeys on 6-storey podiums along Carling Avenue, and two 8-storey buildings backing onto the low-rise neighbourhood along Thames Street.
 The development would consist of 899 apartments with 587 underground parking spaces.
 The zoning by-law amendment was approved by the City of Ottawa’s planning committee on August 28th, 2018.
-The site plan application is currently in progress.
+In the spring of 2019, the zoning and site plan application was approved.
+The project is currently awaiting construction.

 To learn more about this project, please see the City of Ottawa website.